Extrapleural Pneumonectomy (EPP) Overview

 Combined with chemotherapy and/or radiation, the procedure can increase a patient’s lifespan with a median survival rate of 38.2 months, according to a 2017 study at Baylor Scott & White Medical Centre, Texas.

 After surgery, the patient will be able to breathe more easily and enjoy an improved quality of life.
-Once the required six to eight weeks of recovery is complete, patients are generally be ready to go back to their daily tasks, and in many cases, return to work.
+Once the required six to eight weeks of recovery is complete, patients are generally ready to go back to their daily tasks, and in many cases, return to work.

 However, EPP is a very intricate procedure and is associated with many risks.
-Many mesothelioma specialists believe that the aggressive surgery is dated compared to other methods, and imposes increased dangers on patients.
+Many mesothelioma specialists believe that aggressive surgery is dated compared to other methods, and imposes increased dangers on patients.

 EPP vs P/D

-An alternative treatment to EPP is pleurectomy with decortication (P/D), preferred by renowned pleural mesothelioma specialist, Dr. Robert Cameron.
+An alternative treatment to EPP is pleurectomy with decortication (P/D).
 P/D is a lung-sparing surgical procedure known as one of the most successful operations for pleural mesothelioma patients.
 It works by removing the lining of the affected lung while leaving the lung itself in place.
 This process claims to relieve the symptoms of the disease and extend the patient’s life.
 Much like EPP, a patient must be in the early stages of pleural mesothelioma and physically able to undergo the stress of surgery to be considered for P/D.

 EPP Morbidity and Mortality Rates

 EPP morbidity and mortality have decreased over the years due to improved patient selection and intraoperative care.
 The late Dr. David Sugarbaker, world-renowned doctor and certified thoracic surgeon, is widely credited for developing the first tri-modal treatment approach for pleural mesothelioma.